opinsys/lxci/README.md

     $ lxci --inspect trusty-amd64-runtime-2014-11-22_11-35-13
     lxci@trusty-amd64-runtime-2014-11-22_11-35-13:~/workspace$

-To list all other options use `--help`
+To list all other options use `--help`.

-    lxci --help

 ### Artifacts